9 NEVADA HOT SPRING PAIRINGS—Adventurous Taste Required

 As soon as you’ve squeezed this soak, be sure to hit up Lund’s downtown market—the Whipple Family Country Store—for the Whipple Whopper…quite simply one of the best damn burgers in the whole entire state.

 How can you truly describe something as intangible as a feeling?
 Straight up wizardry, that’s what’s going down in Nevada’s Big Smoky Valley, which has been one of our favorite hideouts for years.
 Here, it’s easy to just be, thanks to the help of one of the O.G. hot springs in the state—probably the one you super-soakers started off back in the day, and still remains to be a favorite—along with the most gorgeous pictographs in the entire continent, and the mighty restorative powers of Kingston, baby.
-If you’re coming from Reno-Tahoe, Elko, or Ely, you can do an out and back day trip no problem… or go ahead and rip that beautiful #NVRoadTrip bandaid off and book an overnighter at Kingston’s Miles End Lodge Bed and Breakfast, an easy 18-mile detour off the #LoneliestRoadinAmerica.
+If you’re coming from Reno-Tahoe, Elko, or Ely, you can do an out and back day trip no problem… or go ahead and rip that beautiful #NVRoadTrip bandaid off and head for this quick and easy detour off the #LoneliestRoadinAmerica.
 Grab some Austin turquoise on your way out to Spencer Hot Springs, soak in what’s sure to be one of the best places to to catch a sunset drop behind the Toiyabes, then head for Kingston.

-Steamboat Hot Springs Healing Center & Spa + Virginia City
+- Steamboat Hot Springs Healing Center & Spa

 In a place without fences, it’s fun to imagine Nevada even wilder than it is today, right?
 But natural hot spring geysers so enormous that they rival something the size of Old Faithful??
 That’s exactly what was going down in south Reno in the late 1800s, if you can believe it.
 The place is Steamboat Hot Springs, or the oldest hot spring resort in the entire state, soaked in since 1857.
 Here, the water is so pure and loaded down with all the good minerals you could drink it right out of the dang ground if you wanted to, and quite naturally, a sensational amenity for wagon-weary pioneers up the hill in Virginia City.